 For training runs under one hour there is no need to refuel on the move, as long as you have eaten enough to keep your energy up before setting out.

-The focus should always be on fueling properly before your run, instead of reaching for carbohydrates during.
+The focus should always be on fuelling properly before your run, instead of reaching for carbohydrates during.
 This will come down to the goal for your run.
-For shorter training sessions where the goal is to improve your fitness, it is better to try to minimise the amount of carbs eaten during the run as this will train your body to maximise and access its own stores.
+For lighter, lower intensity training sessions where the goal is to improve your fitness, there is often no need to take on extra carbohydrate during your run.
+Your body will have sufficient energy from fat and carbohydrate stores.

-For a race, eating carbohydrate snacks can be an important tool to maintain performance.
+For a race, carbohydrate-rich food and drinks can be an important tool to maintain intensity.
 Remember, the higher the intensity, the more carbohydrate you'll need.

-Consuming carbohydrates during a run should be practised in the final eight weeks of training for a marathon, to ‘train the gut’ and find out what works best for you.
+Consuming carbohydrates during a run should be practiced in the final eight weeks of training for a marathon, to ‘train the gut’ and find out what works best for you.